 The world we see merely reflects our own internal frame of reference-the dominant ideas, wishes and emotions in our minds.
 "Projection makes perception" (Text, p.
 445).
 We look inside first, decide the kind of world we want to see and then project that world outside, making it the truth as we see it.
 We make it true by our interpretations of what it is we are seeing.
 If we are using perception to justify our own mistakes-our anger, our impulses to attack, our lack of love in whatever form it may take-we will see a world of evil, destruction, malice, envy and despair.
 All this we must learn to forgive, not because we are being "good" and "charitable," but because what we are seeing is not true.
 We have distorted the world by our twisted defenses, and are therefore seeing what is not there.
 As we learn to recognize our perceptual errors, we also learn to look past them or "forgive."
 At the same time we are forgiving ourselves, looking past our distorted self-concepts to the Self that God created in us and as us.

-Sin is defined as "lack of love" (Text, p.
-11).
+Sin is defined as "lack of love" (T-1-IV.3).
 Since love is all there is, sin in the sight of the Holy Spirit is a mistake to be corrected, rather than an evil to be punished.
 Our sense of inadequacy, weakness and incompletion comes from the strong investment in the "scarcity principle" that governs the whole world of illusions.
 From that point of view, we seek in others what we feel is wanting in ourselves.
 We "love" another in order to get something ourselves.
 That, in fact, is what passes for love in the dream world.
 There can be no greater mistake than that, for love is incapable of asking for anything.

-Only minds can really join, and whom God has joined no man can put asunder (Text, p.
-356).
+Only minds can really join, and whom God has joined no man can put asunder (T-17.III.7).
 It is, however, only at the level of Christ Mind that true union is possible, and has, in fact, never been lost.
 The "little I" seeks to enhance itself by external approval, external possessions and external "love."
 The Self that God created needs nothing.
 It is forever complete, safe, loved and loving.
 It seeks to share rather than to get; to extend rather than project.
 It has no needs and wants to join with others out of their mutual awareness of abundance.

 The special relationships of the world are destructive, selfish and childishly egocentric.
 Yet, if given to the Holy Spirit, these relationships can become the holiest things on earth-the miracles that point the way to the return to Heaven.
 The world uses its special relationships as a final weapon of exclusion and a demonstration of separateness.
 The Holy Spirit transforms them into perfect lessons in forgiveness and in awakening from the dream.
 Each one is an opportunity to let perceptions be healed and errors corrected.
 Each one is another chance to forgive oneself by forgiving the other.
 And each one becomes still another invitation to the Holy Spirit and to the remembrance of God.